 - face and head

 - central nervous system

-The exact pathogenesis is unknown but it is possible that a primary neural crest migration defect or a fetal ischaemic episode inhibiting cell migration act as an initial event.
-Some authors consider this condition being a less severe manifestation of the holoprosencephaly spectrum.
+The exact pathogenesis is unknown but it is possible that a primary neural crest migration defect or a fetal ischemic episode inhibiting cell migration act as an initial event.
+Some authors consider this condition to be a less severe manifestation of the holoprosencephaly spectrum.